 A course or unit can only be equivalent from the date the vocational graduate diploma was endorsed (24 September 2007).
-The following higher education providers have certified courses or units they offer are equivalent to the vocational graduate diploma:
+The following higher education providers have certified courses or units they offer are equivalent to the vocational or graduate diploma:

 Full Vocational or Graduate Diploma:

 - The College of Law

 Six compulsory units of the Vocational or Graduate Diploma:

 For information about the courses offered, please enquire with the higher education provider directly.

 If you are a higher education provider and you want to certify your qualification you should contact the Practitioner Accreditation Unit.